Alicante, Spain

 In 2009 he joined the Kullberg Ballet (Stockholm, Sweden).

-And in 2010 he returned to Holland to the main troupe of the Dutch Dance Theater.
+And in 2010 he returned to Holland to the main troupe of the Netherlands Dance Theatre.
 Where, over the years of his work, Anton had collaborated with many prestigious choreographers, such as Jiri Kylian, Ohad Naharin, Paul Lightfoot, Johan Inger, Wim Vandekeybus, Crystal Pite, Sharon Eyal, Sasha Waltz, and many others.

 In 2013, at the invitation of Johannes Oman, he became the first soloist and the main artist in all-new productions of the Royal Swedish Ballet.